ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 Use AMP's well-tested, cross browser compatible and accessible components everywhere with Bento AMP.
 Bento AMP allows you to use AMP components in non-AMP pages without needing to commit to fully valid AMP!
 Bento allows you to take components and place them in implementations with frameworks and CMSs that don't support AMP.

 Bento AMP enables you to insert highly performant and tested web components, such as carousels and media embeds, anywhere you need.
-It's the grab-and-go of web elements.
+Developers can use Bento components for one-off cases, such as adding a carousel to an otherwise non-AMP page.
+Bento is also a way of testing out AMP components to see if the path to valid AMP is right for your use case.

 [tip type="important"]
  Bento is only available [experimentally](../learn/experimental.md).
 Read our [Blog Post](TODO) for information on future plans and how to get involved!